mo-76/NodeJS/modules/HTTP-Module/http.md

 ## HTML Template:

-- _In the previous video, we learned how to respond with HTML by creating an HTML file, reading it with the fs module, and piping it as a response._
+- _In the previous video, we learned how to respond with HTML by creating an HTML file, reading it with the `fs module`, and piping it as a response._

 - _However, we may need to add dynamic values to the HTML in certain situations, such as displaying the logged-in user's name._